Eight things you didn’t know about Lake Nipissing

 by | Apr 30, 2024 | Accommodations, Fishing, News, Outdoor Adventure, Summer, Tourism Activities & Experiences

 With a deep connection to Canadian history, a prominent part of the identity of this waterfront city, Lake Nipissing presents an array of four-season activities for residents and visitors alike.
-Here is a list of eight things which you may not have known about this best lake north of Muskoka:
+Here is a list of eight fun facts which you may not have known about this stunning lake just north of Muskoka:

 Lake Nipissing is Ontario’s fifth largest lake